libekonst/frontend-engineering-projects/AnimeFan.md

 Use the following endpoint to fetch data about the top 50 Anime titles: `https://api.jikan.moe/v3/top/anime/1`

-Explore the response to determine how to satisfy the specs.
+Explore the response to determine how to satisfy the provided specs.

 #### Takeaways